 I.4.1 Existing identification schemes

-To make this use case analysis comprehensive, we investigate widely used existing identification schemes from wide range of application areas.
+To make this use case analysis comprehensive, widely used existing identification schemes from wide range of application areas were studied.

 I.4.1.1 EPC

 EPC is a family of identification schemes proposed by EPCglobal.
 It is currently one of the most widely used identification schemes in the field of supply chain management, even though it is not a de jure international standard.
 It is designed to be used in a low-cost method of tracking goods using RFID technology, to meet the needs of various industries, to identify each item manufactured (unlike barcode systems), and to guarantee uniqueness for all EPC-compliant tags.
 This implies that the initial intension of EPC is to identify products manufactured by using RFID-based tags.